-One of the main reasons is because dried foods are susceptible to insect contamination and moisture reabsorption, which can be prevented with proper storage.
+One of the main reasons is that dried foods are susceptible to insect contamination and moisture reabsorption, which can be prevented with proper storage.

-Also, airtight food containers is a way to keep your ingredients fresh for longer because it keeps air and moisture out of the food, which is a way to reduce food wastage.
+Also, airtight food containers are a way to keep your ingredients fresh for longer because it keeps air and moisture out of the food, which is a way to reduce food wastage.

-It is also a neat way to organize your pantry and keeping the space around it clean.
+It is also a neat way to organize your pantry and keep the space around it clean.

 Most food storage containers you see sold online or in shops are made from plastic.
-It should be labelled BPA-free too.
+It should be labeled BPA-free too.

 But is it safe?